skeept/dotvim/notused_plugins/leader-guide/README.md

 ```

 The update is almost instantaneous and will only run when the guide
 actually pops up.
-Otherwise the automatic update has no performance impact.
+Apart from that the automatic update has no performance impact.

 ## TODO and Ideas